Levrault/llangis.xyz/src/pages/post/How-I-use-React-s-new-Context-Api/index.md

 # ConsumING (or getting) everything

-Now that all my data is stored, I need to get them or update them.
+Now that all my data are stored, I need to get them or update them.
 This is when the Consumer component can be used.
 Consumer, beside of Provider, needs a function as a child.
 This function is used to get the data that we had passed through the Provider.

 In my profile component, I only need to get data, so it is going to look like this when using the Consumer.